Karrie Karahalios

-Kyratso (Karrie) G. Karahalios is an American computer scientist and professor in the Department of Computer Science, University of Illinois at Urbana-Champaign.
+Kyratso (Karrie) G. Karahalios is an American computer scientist and professor at the MIT Media Lab.
 She is noted for her work on the impact of computer science on people and society, analyses of social media, and algorithm auditing.
-She is co-founder of the Center for People and Infrastructures at the University of Illinois at Urbana-Champaign.
+Previously, she was a co-founder of the Center for People and Infrastructures at the University of Illinois at Urbana-Champaign.